 Awards.
-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Geneseo Park District for its annual comprehensive financial report for the fiscal year ended December 31, 2021.
-This was the twelfth consecutive year that the District has achieved this prestigious award.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Geneseo Park District for its annual comprehensive financial report for the fiscal year ended December 31, 2022.
 To be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.